felinira/gvdb-rs/gvdb/README.md

 ## MSRV

-The minimal rust version of this crate is 1.65.
+The minimum supported rust version of this crate is 1.67.

 ## Breaking changes